 HEALTH CARE ACCESS:

-El Hatillo has access to a health center in the neighboring community, Llano de la Tejera, about 10km away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+El Hatillo has access to a health centre in the neighbouring community, Llano de la Tejera, about 10km away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.